mcherif/plant-disease-llm-assistant/README.md

 ## Retrieval
 See docs/retrieval.md for building the FAISS index, BM25, and hybrid fusion (sum/RRF) with examples.

+## Testing
+See docs/testing.md for:
+- Running all vs. selected tests (mock-only or OpenAI integration)
+- Setting/unsetting OPENAI_API_KEY on Windows PowerShell
+- Increasing pytest log verbosity for debugging

 ## Notes

 - Place unversioned datasets/docs in data/raw, data/processed, data/kb (see .gitignore).